donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 export { connection, documents };
 ```

 As I said earlier we create a `connection` (our actually server) and an instance of `TextDocuments` (to let our server know which documents are opened and changed in the client).
 We set an `onInitialize` handler which returns a configuration which contains `capabilities`.
 These `capabilities` tell the client which features our server supports.
-With `textDocumentSync: documents.syncKind` we tell the client that we support _full text syncs_ (e.g. the whole document is synced between client and server) and with `completionProvider: {}` we tell the client that our server offers code completion (as you'll soon see).
-The `{}` is actually needed here!
-You _can_ configure the `completionProvider` a little bit, but we don't need to do that.
-But because `completionProvider` can't be just `true` we need to set it to an empty object.
+With `textDocumentSync: documents.syncKind` we tell the client that we support _full text syncs_ (e.g. the whole document is synced between client and server) and with `completionProvider` we tell the client that our server offers code completion (as you'll soon see).
+Inside `completionProvider` we also specify all characters which trigger a completion.
+This are basically `a` to `Z`, `-` and `_` which can be part of the extension name as well as `"` which seems to be treated [as a part of a word in JSON](<(https://github.com/Microsoft/vscode-extension-samples/issues/93#issuecomment-429849514)>) (and our string begins with `"`). (⚠️ Disclaimer: I'm not enterily sure, if this is the correct way to do it, but only with this setting I could get reliable _complete while you type_ behaviour.)

 After that we pass `connection` to our `documents` (with `documents.listen(connection)`) and tell the `connection` to listen for any requests from any client.
 At the end both are exported, so we can use them inside [`src/index.ts`](packages/server/src/index.ts) as we saw earlier.